-Once the required number of directors are present, the quorum is met and the meeting may proceed.
+Once the required number of directors are present, the meeting threshold is met and the meeting may proceed.
 If the quorum is not met, the board cannot conduct official business.
 The directors present can, however, have informal discussions and attempt to formalize decisions through a unanimous written consent circulated after the meeting or by ratifying decisions at a later meeting at which a quorum is present.

-Organizations that have large boards may want to lower the quorum to make it easier to meet the quorum requirement.
+Organizations that have large boards may want to lower the number of required board members to make it easier to meet the quorum requirement.
 However, lowering it too much can permit a small active group to wield excessive influence over board decisions.
 Lowering the quorum too much can also send the message that regular meeting attendance is not expected.
 Organizations sometimes implement high quorums to encourage meeting attendance.
 This can also backfire as absentee directors can prevent the board from being able to hold a valid meeting.
 A better approach is to include a reasonably attainable quorum requirement and implement other sanctions, such as removal, for excessive missed meetings.

 Black’s Law Dictionary (9th ed.
 2009), quorum.